andreaspreuss/mcpe-linux/README.md

 2. Go to http://bit.ly/mcpe-linux-zip.
 Read the "READ THIS FIRST!!!" text file - it contains instructions on how to download and install Minecraft.
 At this link, you can download the latest release of Minecraft in a ZIP file.
 # There is no sound!
 Install sound drivers - `sudo apt install libpulse0 libpulse0:i386` (this will install both amd64 and i386 varients which are both required).
 The latest version of the script "1.9 - Jaguar" (see: changelog.md), the sound drivers are installed as part of the "Core Dependencies".
+# Arch Linux support?
+Support for Arch Linux is currently **under development**.
+There is no ETA for this, however we hope to have it finalized very soon!